Québec City at its Best

 7 Best Fine Dining Restaurants in Old Québec

-Québec City has one restaurant per 369 residents, a number much higher than Manhattan’s with 450 per capita.
-Let me take you into the splendour of Old Québec’s fine dining experience.
+One of the best reasons to visit Québec City is its incredible restaurants!
 Here is a selection of unique, and mostly chef-owned establishments, which I believe give Québec City its distinctive gourmet character.

 Chez Muffy of l’Auberge Saint-Antoine

 A narration of the past through a contemporary masterpiece

 Credit: Chez Muffy Zoom

 Chez Muffy is the home of a creative cuisine.
 The chef composes flavourful melodies with Old World European techniques, using local flavours handpicked from the restaurant’s garden on Île d’Orléans.
 The modern décor contrasts in beauty and in style with the 19th century maritime warehouse it sits in.

 Chef Raphaël Vézina orchestrates a deeply structured experience in the form of acts where theatre-like symphonies of flavours of Québec’s terroir succeed one another.
 The Laurie Raphaël offers a truly unique, subversive encounter with food, which has taken me on a highway of pleasures for the eyes and palate.
 Every service reveals familiar flavours in a deconstructed presentation that sometimes leave only taste as a reference.
 A cuisine inspired by family travels, trends and techniques where almost every ingredient is used from the root to the leaf.

 Restaurant Initiale, Relais & Châteaux